Is Catholic A Form Of Christianity

 Do Your Research

 It is also helpful to read primary sources, such as the writings of Catholic theologians and saints, the documents of Church councils, and the statements of popes.
 These sources can provide valuable insights into the beliefs and practices of the Catholic Church.
-However, it is important to approach these sources with a critical eye, recognizing that they reflect the perspectives of particular individuals and historical contexts.
+Still, it is important to approach these sources with a critical eye, recognizing that they reflect the perspectives of particular individuals and historical contexts.

 Talk to Catholics